© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 River Wey aqueduct, Radford Bridge, Liphook is a scheduled monument protected by Historic England under reference 1001785.
 View the official record →

-River Wey aqueduct, Radford Bridge, Liphook, is a brick-built aqueduct constructed in the early nineteenth century to carry the Wey South Branch Canal across the River Wey.
+River Wey aqueduct at Radford Bridge, Liphook is a brick-built structure dating to the early nineteenth century, constructed as part of the Wey and Arun Junction Canal scheme.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001785.

 River Wey aqueduct, Radford Bridge, Liphook is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1001785.